 January 1st 2013 I heard the words that no parent should ever hear, “Your child has cancer”.
 In an instant those four words changed my family’s life forever.
 My son, Ryan, was ultimately diagnosed, at the age of 7, with High Risk Pre-B ALL (Acute Lymphoblastic Leukemia), a blood cancer that impacts about 2,900 children representing 35% of all types of childhood cancer.
 The #1 disease killer of our precious children.
 He is now a teenager and very fortunate to be considered a survivor.

 To become a survivor, he endured three and a half years of treatment and over 1,722 admissions of 14 different types of chemotherapy, some of which were literally gallons of chemo.
-He endured 10 hospital admissions, each with an average of 4-night stays.
+He had 10 hospital admissions for a total of 40 nights.
 So many trips to the ER I lost count.
 Three surgeries.
 Three bone marrow aspirations.
 Three anaphylaxis allergic reactions including one that landed us in the ICU.
 30 spinal taps.
 Nineteen blood transfusions.
-Chemical meningitis and a relapse scare.
+Chemical meningitis and two relapse scares.
 That is the reality.
 It is simply so hard to watch your child go through such a brutal treatment plan.
 You feel so helpless and yet so grateful for all the parents, researchers, doctors, nurses and kids who have been fighting this battle before Ryan.

-You see today's pediatric plan for boys is three and half years long, chemo based and brutal but does work for over 80% of the kids like Ryan.
-It however, it does not work for everyone and leaves 2/3 of the children that survive with life threatening side effects.
+You see today's treatment plan for kids like Ryan is three and a half years long, chemo based, and brutal.
+That plan works 80% of the time.
+However, it does not work for everyone and of those children that do survive two out of every three experience life threatening side effects.

 Together we are making a dent in the universe.
 Together we are truly saving lives.